DjangoCRM/django-crm/README.md

 *(Customer Relationship Management)*

 The use of CRM by companies allows them to improve the sales performance of their products and services.
-The more complex and time-consuming the sales process is, the greater the improvement.
+The more complex and time-consuming the sales process, the greater the improvement.

 ![](docs/pics/deals_screenshot.png)
 Django CRM is an open-source [Django](https://www.djangoproject.com/start/overview/)-based project.
 It is written in [Python](https://www.python.org) (python crm).